DiMorten/deforestation_uncertainty/README.md

 The batch running script `train_grid_execution.ipynb` produces a log with metrics for each experiment repetition.
 Log is located in `output/log/log_{method}.pkl`.
 To observe its resulting metrics, use `log_analyze.ipynb`.
 Specify the log to analyze in the `filenames` variable as: `filenames = ['log_{method}.pkl]`.
 Results will be saved to CSV in `output/log/results.csv`.

-## Inference on Ensemble:
+## Visualizing a single MCD, ensemble or single run experiment:

 Use the script `run_single_experiment.ipynb`

 1. Set the data in the folder structure from section _Folder structure_
 2. Open the `run_single_experiment.ipynb` notebook
 3. Configure the training run using the _config_ dictionary.
-    - `training`: If True, training and inference is done.
-If False, only inference
+    - `training`: If True, training is done.
+    - `inferring`: If True, inference is done.
+    - `site`: Dataset site.
+Options are presented next.
+Default: "PA"
+        - "MT" (Mato Grosso)
+        - "PA" (Para)
+    - `training_date`: Training date pair.
+Options: "earlier" for training with an earlier pair of dates, and "current" for training and testing on the same pair of dates.
+    - `mode`: Uncertainty mode.
+Values: "mcd" (Monte Carlo Dropout), "ensemble", "single_run" (Baseline).
+Default: "ensemble"
-    - `inference_times`: Number of inference times for the ensemble
+    - `inference_times`: Number of inference times is automatically set to 10 for "mcd" and "ensemble", and 1 for "single_run"
     - `uncertainty_method`: Select uncertainty metric.
-Options: "pred_entropy": Predictive entropy, "pred_var": Predictive variance, "MI": Mutual Information, "KL": Kullback-Leibler Divergence.
-Default: "pred_entropy"
-    - `removePolygons`: If True, remove polygons with an area smaller to 6.25ha, following PRODES methodology.
-Default: True

-4. Run train_ensemble.ipynb

-## Visualizing a single MCD, entropy or single run experiment:

-Use the script `run_single_experiment.ipynb`

-1. Set the data in the folder structure from section _Folder structure_
-2. Open the `run_single_experiment.ipynb` notebook
-3. Configure the training run using the _config_ dictionary.
-    - `training`: If True, training and inference is done.
-If False, only inference
-    - `inference_times`: Number of inference times for the MC Dropout calculation
-    - `uncertainty_method`: Select uncertainty metric.
 Options are presented next.
 Default: "pred_entropy"
         - "pred_entropy": Predictive entropy,
         - "pred_var": Predictive variance,
         - "MI": Mutual Information,
         - "KL": Kullback-Leibler Divergence.
+        - "pred_entropy_single": Used for "single run" experiment (Baseline).
+Automatically set if
     - `removePolygons`: If True, remove polygons with an area smaller to 6.25ha, following PRODES methodology.
 Default: True
-    - `site`: Dataset site.
-Options are presented next.
-Default: "PA"
-        - "MT" (Mato Grosso)
-        - "PA" (Para)
-    - `training_date`: Training date pair.
-Options: "earlier" for training with an earlier pair of dates, and "current" for training and testing on the same pair of dates.
  Default: "earlier"
 4. Run all

 -------------